Drywall and Ceiling Tile Installers - 47-2081.00

 • Nail channels or wood furring strips to surfaces to provide mounting for tile.

-• Read blueprints and other specifications to determine methods of installation, work procedures, and material and tool requirements.
+• Read blueprints or other specifications to determine methods of installation, work procedures, or material or tool requirements.

 • Remove existing plaster, drywall, or paneling, using crowbars and hammers.